-Junior and/or Senior), then the period shall be of at least three months prior to the event in question.
+An Athlete who is not listed on the IWF's Registered Testing Pool but wishes to participate in an IWF Event shall provide accurate and complete whereabouts information as set out at Annex I of the International Standard for Testing and Investigations for a period of at least two months prior to the IWF Event in question.
 An Athlete who does not comply with this provision is not eligible to compete at the IWF Event.